-Philips expands into US home cardiac
+Philips expands into US home cardiac monitoring market with acquisition

-monitoring market with acquisition of Raytel Cardiac Services
+of Raytel Cardiac Services

 4 October 2007

-Royal Philips Electronics (NYSE:PHG, AEX:PHI) has announced that it is to acquire US-based Raytel
+Royal Philips Electronics (NYSE:PHG, AEX:PHI) has announced that it is to

-Cardiac Services (a division of Raytel
+acquire US-based Raytel Cardiac Services (a division of Raytel Medical

-Ltd, for approximately US$110 million in cash.
+approximately US$110 million in cash.

 Raytel Cardiac Services is a leading US provider of home cardiac

 monitoring services that doctors prescribe to heart patients.
-Cardiac technicians
+Cardiac

-based at monitoring centres analyze
+technicians based at monitoring centres analyze patient data and provide

-patient data and provide real-time patient information to prescribing
+real-time patient information to prescribing physicians.

 Acquiring Raytel Cardiac Services represents a further step in Philips’